Maine Coon Cat Depression: Signs, Causes & How To Help Your Cat

 Causes Of Feline Depression

 Several overlapping factors tend to lead to depression in Maine Coons.
-Understanding them helps you figure out what might be affecting your own cat, and decide on the best ways to help.
+Understanding them helps you figure out what might be affecting your own cat and decide on the best ways to help.

 Medical Issues And Pain

-Any chronic or acute illness, including kidney disease, dental problems, arthritis, hyperthyroidism, can cause discomfort, reduce appetite, limit mobility, and lead to mood changes.
+Any chronic or acute illness, including kidney disease, dental problems, arthritis, and hyperthyroidism, can cause discomfort, reduce appetite, limit mobility, and lead to mood changes.

 Maine Coons are predisposed to certain health problems because of their size, genetics, and long life span, so medical causes must always be considered.